Nate Johnson (meteorologist)

-Nathan Johnson is an American meteorologist serving as Director of Weather Operations for NBC Universal owned and operated stations (including Telemundo) since November 2018, a position created by NBC for Johnson.
-Previously he worked for WRAL-TV in Raleigh, North Carolina as a meteorologist and executive producer focusing on weather operations since 2007.
-Johnson has also served meteorology lecturer at North Carolina State University since 2010.
+Nathan Johnson is an American meteorologist serving as Vice President of Weather Content and Operations for NBC Universal owned and operated stations (including Telemundo) since November 2018, a position created by NBC for Johnson.
+He Previously he worked for WRAL-TV in Raleigh, North Carolina as a meteorologist and executive producer focusing on weather operations since 2007.

+Johnson has also served meteorology lecturer at North Carolina State University since 2010 and serves as gameday meteorologist for NC State football games at Carter-Finley Stadium.

 Prior to joining WRAL, Johnson was a data services meteorologist with Baron Services in Huntsville, Alabama.
-Prior to that he served as chief meteorologist at KTXS-TV in Abiliene, Texas.
+Prior to that he served as chief meteorologist at KTXS-TV in Abilene, Texas.
 Johnson earned bachelor's degrees in both meteorology and computer science from North Carolina State University.
 He interned with WRAL from May 1999 - May 2000.